zerotier/zeronsd/README.md

 ### Flags

 - `-d <tld>` will set a TLD for your records; the default is `domain`.
-- `-f <hosts file` will parse a file in `/etc/hosts` format and append it to your records.
+- `-f <hosts file>` will parse a file in `/etc/hosts` format and append it to your records.
+- `-s <secret file>` path to `authtoken.secret` which is needed to talk to ZeroTier on localhost.
+You can provide this file with this argument, but it is auto-detected on multiple platforms including Linux, OS X and Windows.

 ### TTLs